Looking for a few new campfire games for your next camping trip? Here are 23 must-try games you and your camping partners are going to love!

 It is a game that will reward you for the bad decisions you have made in life and you will certainly get to know your camping buddies better!

 KIDS AGAINST MATURITY

-Kids Against Maturity is a card game for the whole family to keep you entertained whether sat around the pool, hiding out in the tent during a down pour or around the campfire after a long day in the fresh air.
+Kids Against Maturity is a card game for the whole family to keep you entertained whether sitting around the pool, hiding out in the tent during a downpour, or around the campfire after a long day in the fresh air.

 Handing out 10 cards to each player the idea is to create an absurdly funny sentence when the question card is revealed.

 Taking it in turns to pick a winner, the idea is to collect as many blue cards as possible.